 The MSW is delivered primarily online, allowing you to continue to participate in family and community life while pursuing a graduate degree in social work.
 The MSW program offers a rich and highly interactive learning environment where you will gain knowledge and skills in advanced social work practice within a focus on health, research/scholarship, professional leadership, and social work supervision.

-On-campus attendance is mandatory on ONE occasion for a one-week (Monday to Friday inclusive) block course offered as an intensive Summer Institute in August at the start of the program.
-This on-campus experience will give you an important opportunity to meet face-to-face with your peers, faculty members, and staff to build and strengthen teaching and learning relationships.
-The second Summer Institute occurs in August of the graduating year and is offered as a three-week long intensive, online course with synchronous components in the second week.
+On-campus attendance is mandatory on ONE occasion for a 5-day (Monday to Friday inclusive) block course offered as an intensive Summer Institute in August at the start of the program.
+The 5 days will be preceded by preparatory learning activities and an assignment, and followed by activities that will wrap up the course learning.
+This on-campus experience will give you an important opportunity to meet face-to-face with your peers, faculty members and staff to build and strengthen teaching and learning relationships.
+The second Summer Institute occurs in August of the graduating year and is offered as a three-week long, intensive, online course with daily synchronous components in the second week.

 Why pursue an MSW at Waterloo?